hanskristianw/school-admin/MAIN_DOCUMENTATION.md

    WHERE r.is_teacher = true;
    ```

+3. **Topic Page Subject Scope**:
+  - The Topic CRUD page reads the logged-in user ID from localStorage (`kr_id`) and loads only subjects with `subject_user_id = kr_id`.
+  - The topics list and the "Subject" dropdown are restricted to that subject set; client-side validation prevents selecting a non-owned subject.

 3. **Assessment Date Validation**:
    ```jsx
    const daysDiff = Math.abs(new Date(date) - new Date()) / (1000 * 60 * 60 * 24);